 If there is an IMU error while the Mavic Air 2 is flying, you will see a blinking red light on the actual quadcopter.

 What Can The Mavic Air 2 Be Used For?

 The Mavic Air 2 is a highly advanced pocket sized quadcopter.
-It is very easy to carry around.
-It is fast and has a very good battery life.
-It has exceptional flight and camera stabilization.
+It is very easy to carry around, fast and has a very good battery life.
+The Mavic Air 2 also has exceptional flight and camera stabilization.
 This Mavic Air 2 has terrific follow me active tracking making it the perfect drone to capture your outdoor adventures.